 This roasted sweet potatoes and eggs recipe delivers such a gorgeous display of color with its rich oranges, deep purples, and gorgeous greens.
 Once you bite into the perfectly balanced flavors, you’ll realize this breakfast beauty runs more than skin deep.

 Roasted veggies is one of our favorite ways to cook veggies and it makes this one-dish sweet potato breakfast dish a winning recipe.
 Roasting brings out the full depth of flavor and infuses every bite with a rich, savory sweetness.

 If necessary, use two half baking sheets or a larger three-quarter size sheet pans to allow enough room to spread the vegetables out in a single layer without overcrowding.
 This will allow them to roast evenly without steaming.

 This healthy sweet potato breakfast hash recipe is a crowd pleaser and palate teaser, with tantalizing taste.
 The best part: it not only looks beautiful and tastes great… it’s also a healthy breakfast you can feel good about.

-TIP: For best results, crack each egg into a small bowl before transferring onto the sheet pan.
+TIP: For best results, crack each egg into a small bowl before gently transferring onto the sheet pan.
 This helps with getting placement right without dribbling the egg white over other sections.
 Repeat this process, one egg at a time, until all eggs are on the pan.